About Dayton SKYWARN

 Bob Morrison (K8BOB) Sectional Net Operator - Licensed since 1977, Bob carries an Extra Class amateur radio license.
 He joined Dayton SKYWARN in early 2004.
 Retired from the U.S. Air Force, Bob's second career is as a Realtor.
 Bob enjoys teaching Real Estate classes and spending time at home, when he can.

-Gary Clark II (KC8TND) - Sectional Net Operator - Gary has been licensed since 2002, Gary holds a Technician Class amateur radio license.
+Gary Clark II (KC8TND) - Co-Coordinator - Sectional Net Operator - Gary has been licensed since 2002, Gary holds a Technician Class amateur radio license.
 Gary became a Dayton Skywarn Sectional Net Operator in July2009.
 Gary has been an active volunteer with a local chapter of the U.S. Jaycees for over 8 years.
 Gary is a past member of the Civil Air Patrol, USAF Auxillary for 10 years assisting with Ground and Air Search and Rescue and Disaster Relief operations as both a volunteer Team Leader and Mission Base Radio Operator.
 Gary is the Skywarn representative for Montgomery County Ares.

 Bob Rohrbach (NR8R) - Sectional Net Operator - Bob was first licensed in 1979 and earned his Extra Class License in 2008.
 Bob is a US Army Security Agency Veteran, a retired University of Cincinnati Assistant Police Chief, and a retired German Township, Montgomery Co.
 Fiscal Officer.
 Bob is a Sectional Net Operator with Dayton Skywarn and a member of Montgomery County ARES, Germantown Amateur Radio Society, German Township Citizens Emergency Response Team and DIAL Radio Club of Middletown.
 Bob is a Volunteer License Examiner for the ARRL and The Laurel Amateur Radio.
 Bob is also an instructor in the Dial Radio Club Technician and Extra License Classes.